-Any active member of a federally-recognized unit of the NH national guard who is a legal resident of this state and is serving (or who retired) in pay grades E-1 through E-6 shall not be charged a fee for admission to the state park system.
-Any fees for the use of enterprise activities (including ski lifts, food service, campgrounds, etc.) shall be charged.
+Any member of the NH National Guard who is serving (or who retired) in pay grades E-1 through E-6 won't be charged a fee for admission to NH state parks.

 Visit the New Hampshire Office of Veterans Services website for more information about any of these programs.